 - Gait assessments for patients in our speech therapy program for vocal cord dysfunction/paradoxical vocal fold motion (PVFM).

 - Aquatic therapy to complement any of the above care.

 Aquatic Pool Therapy

-- Be able to dress and undress themselves, or be assisted by an attendant.
+- Be able to dress and undress themselves, or be assisted by a caregiver.